-1. Consumer Theory Chapters 3, 4, and 5 2.
-Production and Cost Theory Chapters 6, 7, and 8 3.
-Perfectly Competitive Markets Chapters 9 and 10 4.
-Market Power Chapters 11 and 12 teaching assistant during these tutorial sessions.
+Consumer Theory

+Production and Cost Theory

+Perfectly Competitive Markets

+Market Power

+Chapters 3, 4, and 5

+Chapters 6, 7, and 8

+Chapters 9 and 10

+Chapters 11 and 12

+Tutorials: When you registered for this course you were enrolled in a tutorial session.
+I may occasionally provide problems for you to consider and to discuss with your classmates and a teaching assistant during these tutorial sessions.
 The problems will not be graded but they will offer you the opportunity to test your understanding of the material covered to that point in the course.
 You will also have the opportunity to discuss with the TA the material we have discussed in class and which you may not yet fully grasp.